-At the festival (which has been extended to eight weeks for 2018!), 1,500 individual artworks made of more than 15,000 LED lights form 28 stunning lantern displays.
+At the festival (which has been extended to nine weeks for 2018!), 1,500 individual artworks made of more than 15,000 LED lights form 28 stunning lantern displays.

 CHINESE LANTERN FESTIVAL FAST FACTS

 - The Philadelphia Chinese Lantern Festival in Franklin Square returns from May 1 to July 8.

 - Twenty-eight stunning lantern displays fill the historic park.